mohammadrezaebrahimi/Project_Planning_Stage_Individual-1/README.md

 ## How to Run
 1. Clone this repository
-2. Make sure `players.csv` and `sessions.csv` are in the same directory as the notebook
+2. Make sure `players.csv` and `sessions.csv` are in the same directory as the notebook; and place into a folder called `data`
 3. Open `report.ipynb` in Jupyter Notebook with R kernel
 4. Run all cells in order from top to bottom